aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/splitarchivesaveoptions/_index.md

 Instantiates settings for saving a multi-volume zip archive.

 Some volumes may be less than `segmentSize`.
-In most cases the last segment will be less but rarely regular segments might be too.
+In most cases, the last segment will be less but rarely regular segments might be too.

 Names of files will be as follows: `fileName`.z01, `fileName`.z02, ..., `fileName`.z(n-1), `fileName`.zip.